BreakerBots/Athena_Offseason_2018/README.md

 ## Subsystems
 - **Squeezy Sanchez (Squeezy):** Athena's cube intake mechanism, uses a cim motor to drive arms in and out.
-- **Elevator:** Athena's main elevator, a single chanel elevator driven with two cims and dinema.
+- **Elevator:** Athena's main elevator, a single channel elevator driven with two CIMs and dyneema.
-- **Climber:** The combination of a hook attached to the elevator and a wench, allowing the robot to lift itself a foot off the ground from a metal bar.
+- **Climber:** The combination of a hook attached to the elevator and a winch, allowing the robot to lift itself a foot off the ground from a metal bar.
-- **Drive:** The main drive train of the robot (Includes Gyro, Encoder, and Motor Controllers)
+- **Drive:** The main drive train of the robot.
+(Includes Gyro, Encoder, and Motor Controllers)

 ## Robot
 ![Robot Image](/images/Athena.jpg)

 ## Code Style
-Based roughtly off of the [Google Style Guide](http://google.github.io/styleguide/javaguide.html).
+Based roughly off of the [Google Style Guide](http://google.github.io/styleguide/javaguide.html).

 #### Naming:
 - **Constants:** _ + name